pewulfman/ody-interview/DISCUSSION.md

 ### HTTPS

-Ideally, we want to redirect all traffic to HTTPS.
+Of course, we want to redirect all traffic to HTTPS, to avoid man-in-the-middle attack and information leaks

-I didn't want to go through creating a certificate for this project.
-Uncomment the line in main.ts and fill the pass to your certificate
+I don't want to go through creating a certificate for this project, so I didn't set up HTTPS but to do so, just uncomment the line in main.ts and fill the pass to your certificate

+Same way, SSL should be set up for db connection in Production.

 ## Testing

+You can find unit testing for each module and an e2e test for the app functionalities

+The unit test for app, clients and partners modules are boilers plates do to app not really doing anything and partners and clients being only connection to the database.

-You can find unit testing for each module and an e2e test for the app functionalities Alternatively, one can use the docker db and the generated swagger service to perform manual testing.
+Alternatively, one can use the docker db and the generated swagger service to perform manual testing.

 One may want to remove token time limit to make manual testing more convenient